Here at Leap in! we are often asked if the NDIS covers respite care. The answer is yes.

 How much does respite care cost?

-The NDIS Price Guide sets out maximum prices based on the day of week as well as the ratio of staff to participants.
+The NDIS Pricing Arrangements and Price Limits set out maximum prices based on the day of week as well as the ratio of staff to participants.

 As respite arrangements vary greatly it’s important to negotiate a price based on length of stay, level of support needed and how inclusive the service is (i.e meals and activities).